- Expert articles>

 "Intent" is what defines a stalker.
 Their behaviour is controlling, obsessive and compulsive.
 Stalking is unlawful as it involves harassment and intimidation.
 The objective is power.
 Stalkers will try and chat with you or message you or suddenly appear on your [Facebook] wall every time you are home, nearby or online.
 They may turn up at your front door, contacting your friends or relatives if they feel ignored.
 They will put you in a position where you have to publicly reject their advances, gaslighting their actions behind an act of innocence.
 This is the mechanism they fire up under the smokescreen in order to appear victim to your seemingly ungrateful, unfriendly, disloyal and rude manner.
 When you discover the true extent of stalking behaviour, you will feel shocked.
 Your privacy has been violated, choices manipulated, freedom taken away.
 The anxiety caused by distortion of how others see you, particularly if you are a professional or hold a job in the public eye, will make you feel physically sick.
 Stalkers misrepresent, distort and abuse information to launch military-scale missiles drawing you into the battle in their heads, leaving you feeling drained and in pain under permanent attack from relentless pursuit.
 Incapable of becoming a partner for peace, the only choice in the mind of a stalker is to fight you to the death.

 A stalking scenario plays out as follows.
 Once rumbled or "exposed", stalkers will act as "blameless victim".
 Possessing no personal power, these cowardly, manipulative and controlling individuals will attempt to take power by means of triangulation.
 Creating an agenda based on compulsive lies that distort the facts and twist the truth, they call upon a "rescuer" [bully: self-righteous, judgmental, verbally and/or physically aggressive] to help them deal with you as the "persecutor".
 Whether an ex, current additional partner, parent, child or best friend, the individual triangulated, if toxic and personality disordered themselves will "tell you off", "threaten" or "harass" you too.
-As such, struggling with their own jealousies, insecurities and other such immaturities, the triangulated individual will easily, gladly and willfully hook into the stalker's web of lies.
-They feel elevated therefore loyal and obliged.
+As such, struggling with their own shadow side of human nature, e.g. jealousies, insecurities and other such immaturities, the triangulated individual will easily, gladly and willfully hook into the stalker's web of lies.
+Once elevated the stalker's allies feel loyal and obliged.
+They isolate you by excluding you from events they have planned.
+Equally common is posting "memes" that attract an angry gang.
+Once their anger dissipates, revenge is bittersweet.
+Left with their own undealt overwhelming feelings, cutting you off simply adds to their grief.
+They will be left feeling guilty knowing they had a part to play.
+Especially if your thoughts around injustice disempower you into a state of suicidal ideation.
 By now stalkers feel legitimately spiteful and furious whilst you are supposed to feel guilty for hurting their feelings and, if you fail, despairing, helpless and hopeless.
 In such manner, stalkers project their subjective reality so that you feel their pain and take their shame.
 You realise these grudge-bearing individuals have set you up in a position of rejection (criticisism) that layers a deeper wound in their fragile ego.
 A stalker's tiny sense of self lays bare the hole in their soul.

 Discrediting your actions, the stalker may convince others by cutting and pasting messages, creating rhetoric by conveying words out of context or paint other fake illusory images.
 This form of domestic violence known as "technological violence" means the stalker can avoid taking any responsibility for their abuse and justify their relentless campaign.
 Unless of course you refuse to "fight".
 This means refusing to engage with them or any individual they have triangulated to bully you by proxy and make you feel like the "bad" one.
 The recommended course of action is, as ever, to remain polite and refuse to engage with any psychodrama playing out billboarded in your name.
 Unfortunately, as stalkers misconstrue and/or personalise everything that you post, you may in frustration be provoked.
 Intense pleasure creating a surge of power will be felt by the stalker if they manage to draw you in, drag you down and "catch you out".
 And so the drama continues until you can no longer bear to feel their transferred pain and toxic shame.